 Fun fact: In the World Chess Championship in 1972, Boris Spassky and Bobby Fischer played 20 games out of 21 (Fischer didn't play Game 2).
 Amongst the 20 games, 11 chess matches ended up in a draw.
 Moral of the story: You may be a world champion, but you would still need to know how to claim a draw in chess.
 Consider a draw as a life-jacket of the chess game.
 Everybody needs that when the boat is sinking.
 Dear readers, without any delay, let's begin with what is a draw in chess.

-What is a Draw in Chess?
 A draw in chess is a game-ending in which neither of the two players win or lose the game.
 In other words, when a game is declared "drawn," it means nobody won the game.
 There is neither a winner nor a loser; both the players stand in the same position earning the same score.
 The term "draw" means tie in a chess game.

-Is it Possible to Checkmate the King in a Drawn Game?
 No, it's not possible to checkmate the opponent's king in a drawn game.
 Why?
 Because a draw in a chess game means the game has come to an end, and neither of the players is victorious.
 And, once a game has ended, there is no opportunity to check or checkmate the enemy player's king.
 Moreover, a game ends in a draw only when there's no legal possibility of checkmate.
 In simpler words, the sole reason behind a drawn game is the impossibility of any legal moves.
 If you still try to checkmate the enemy king after the game is declared draw, you're breaking FIDE's rules and you're playing an illegal game.

-What is the Score in a Drawn Game?
-Each player receives 1/2 score in a drawn game.
+2) What is the Score in a Drawn Game?

-Why do Grandmasters Draw?
 Is a Draw Helpful?
 Yes, a draw is helpful, especially if you're playing against an experienced player than you.
 Sometimes, even Grandmasters benefit from achieving a draw if they've started the game on the wrong foot or miserably getting beaten in the middlegame.
 For instance, in the round 10 of the FIDE Candidates Tournament 2022, GM Ian Nepomniachtchi ended up a dead-endgame against GM Rajabov.
 Later on, both the players decided to draw by agreement.
 To know more about what is a draw in chess, try to learn the types of draw and how to claim them.

-1. Stalemate A stalemate in chess is a type of draw when a player (whoever's turn it is) has no legal moves to make even though not in check.
+A stalemate in chess is a type of draw when a player (whoever's turn it is) has no legal moves to make even though not in check.
 In other words, when a player doesn't have any chances to move the king to a safe square even though its not under check, it's a stalemate situation Stalemate is like Checkmate, except that in a Stalemate, the King cannot move.
 In short, he has no safe squares.
 Therefore, when the opponent can't claim a win, yet the King has no safe squares to move, it's declared as a Draw.
 It often happens in games between beginners because most of them remain unaware of checkmating techniques.
 For example, the famous Magnus Carlsen vs. Sergey Karjakin chess game in World Championship Match (2016), New York.
 The pawn at g6 was the last move by White, and now, it's Black's turn.
-However, as Karjakin didn't have any legal move, the match ended in a draw. [caption id="attachment_4800" align="aligncenter" width="462"]
+However, as Karjakin didn't have any legal move, the match ended in a draw.

 Other Famous Stalemate Chess Games: